HypeCheck

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic or absorption data available from provided studies.
-Polysaccharides from mushrooms are generally poorly absorbed intact, though gut fermentation may play a role.
+Unknown — no human pharmacokinetic data available from provided studies.
+Polysaccharides from mushrooms are generally poorly absorbed intact; gut fermentation may play a role.

 Red Flags to Watch For

-• Zero indexed clinical trials found in PubMed for this ingredient — most health claims are based on traditional use or lab studies, not human trials
+• No clinical trials found — all purported benefits are based on traditional use or lab/animal research only

-• Widely marketed with dramatic skin and anti-aging claims that far outpace the available human evidence
+• Widely marketed with anti-aging and immune claims that far outpace the available human evidence

-• Products vary widely in polysaccharide content and extraction method — no standardization benchmarks established
+• Supplement products vary widely in polysaccharide content and standardization — no quality benchmarks established

 Products Containing Tremella Fruiting Bodies